JamBashir/SolidityWithMe/README.md

 Hello my friends

-This repo is my experience while learning Solidity
+This repo consists of my experiences in Solidity, and I will share everything new that I learn here.